null-origin/nore-ai/docs/misc/vectors.md

 **Mechanics:** Ambiguity collapses; competing paths are pruned; alignment is locked by constraint rather than consent.
 Future state-space reduces to one viable trajectory.

-**Examples:** M&A fully closed with assets integrated; final court ruling with no appeal; election certified and seated; bankrupty confirmed and liquidated; permanent policy repeal with enforcement.
+**Examples:** M&A fully closed with assets integrated; final court ruling with no appeal; election certified and seated; bankruptcy confirmed and liquidated; permanent policy repeal with enforcement.

 ---